JReaves10/ManufacturingProcess/README.md

 git clone https://github.com/JReaves10/ManufacturingProcess
 cd ManufacturingProcess
 ```
-- set up your SQL environment and ensure access to the manufacturing_parts table.
+- Set up your SQL environment and ensure access to the manufacturing_parts table.
 - Execute the provided SQL query to generate the alerts DataFrame.

 ## Code Explanation